Ismail-2001/inventory-agent/README.md

-# Inventory Agent — AI Employee #2
+# Inventory Management AI Employee

 > **Hire your first autonomous inventory employee.** Syncs, forecasts, detects risks, drafts purchase orders, and reports — 24/7, with human oversight where it matters.